Energy studies that guide your decisions

 - Improved debt coverage ratios

-These advantages can substantially improve the financial feasibility of multi-unit residential acquisitions and new developments.
+These advantages can significantly improve the financial feasibility of a project or acquisition.

-Energy efficiency scoring within the CMHC MLI Select program is based on projected improvements in building energy consumption and greenhouse gas (GHG) emissions relative to a baseline reference building.
+Under the MLI Select program, energy performance is evaluated based on projected improvements in energy consumption and greenhouse gas emissions compared to a baseline building.

-Energy modeling is used to demonstrate these performance improvements through comparison between the baseline building and the proposed building design or retrofit strategy.
+Energy modeling is used to demonstrate these improvements by comparing the baseline building to proposed scenarios.

 Recent updates to CMHC policies incorporate the 2020 National Energy Code for Buildings (NECB) and the 2020 National Building Code (NBC) as reference standards for evaluating energy performance in new construction projects.